Odaiko Sonora is Tucson's taiko, or Japanese ensemble drumming

 and for remaining a kindred spirit in our love and respect for the art form.

-We also thank Fushicho Daiko members Tony Trapasso and Eileen
+We also thank former Fushicho Daiko member Tony Trapasso and Eileen

 Mari Kaneta, sensei of the Suzuyuki-Kai School of Classical